-(offered every other Spring: 2024, 2026) An introduction to Mary, the Mother of God and the Mother of the Church.
+This course is an introduction to the person of Mary, the Mother of God and the Mother of the Church.
 The course will explore Mary's historical and theological significance from a Catholic perspective, providing an overview of her role in scripture, doctrine, and devotion.
-Particular attention will be given to dogmatic formulations and artistic expressions over the centuries.
+Particular attention will be given to dogmatic formulations (divine motherhood, perpetual virginity, Immaculate Conception,

+Assumption) and artistic expressions over the centuries.
 3 Credits.